Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 The Ultimate 48 Hours in Rome Itinerary

-🔥 Activities to Book ASAP: #1 selling, skip-the-line Colosseum & Roman Forum Tour
+🔥 Book ASAP: #1 Colosseum Tour & Skip-the-line Vatican Tour

 Day 1: Ancient Rome Itinerary – Colosseum, Roman Forum, and Local Gems

-On this first day, I’m bringing you to all the iconic and historical landmarks from Ancient Rome, along with some historic hidden gems that mainly locals know.
+On this first day, I’m bringing you to all the iconic and historic landmarks of Ancient Rome, along with historic hidden gems that only locals know.

 Visit the Colosseum